-Below are descriptions of our current employment agreements with our named executive officers.
-In connection with the Conversion, we plan to enter into new employment agreements with each of our executive officers.
+Below are descriptions of the current employment agreements between Deciphera Pharmaceuticals, LLC and our named executive officers.
+In connection with the Conversion, we plan to execute new employment agreements between Deciphera Pharmaceuticals, LLC and each of our executive officers.

 Michael D. Taylor, Ph.D.
-We entered into an employment agreement with Dr. Taylor in March 2014, for the position of President and Chief Executive Officer.
+Deciphera Pharmaceuticals, LLC entered into an employment agreement with Dr. Taylor in March 2014, for the position of President and Chief Executive Officer.
 Dr. Taylor currently receives an annual base salary of